Skip to content

 settings['personal_info_text'] = 'I agree with the processing of personal data';

-return {settings: settings, tpls: tpls}; // for further correct operation of the widget you need to return the objects ‘settings’ and ‘tpls’
+return {settings: settings, tpls: tpls}; // to keep the widget working correctly, return the 'settings' and 'tpls' objects

 }